Knowledge Representation in AI and Its Significance in Business

 Knowledge representation provides AI with the ability to handle intricate tasks, depending on what it has learned through human experiences, rules, and reactions.
 It reads like an instruction manual for AI that it is able to follow.

-In addition, AI uses this knowledge in order to solve problems, accomplish tasks, and make decisions.
+In addition, AI uses this knowledge to solve problems, accomplish tasks, and make decisions.
 It assists AI to comprehend, talk human language, plan, and address problematic fields.
 It is therefore the backbone of AI technology all around us.

 What Are the Business Benefits of Knowledge Representation in AI?